elsiklab/aquamine_doc/source/overview.rst

  **Regions** - The Genomic Region Search tool where users can enter a series of genomic coordinates, specify flanking regions and fetch all features that fall within the given interval.
 The result can be exported or saved as a list for further analyses.

  **Data Sources** - Provides a summary of all the data loaded into AquaMine including their sources, associated publications and links to source sites.

+ **Taxonomy** - Taxonomic tree for all species in AquaMine (based on the NCBI taxonomy database), given as a reference for homologue queries.

  **Help** - Links to the AquaMine help docs and tutorials